-For Those With Asthma, What is Normal Breathing? – Our Experts Share
+For Those With Asthma, What Is Normal Breathing?

 Response from Lorene Alba, AE-C:

 Paying attention to how you are breathing when you have asthma can help with symptoms.
 First, try to always inhale through your nose; this helps warm and filter the air before it goes into your lungs.
 Practice breathing from your belly instead of your chest.
 This helps get more oxygen to your bloodstream and helps you relax.
-It’s easy: 1) take a slow deep breath in through your nose 2) hold for a few seconds 3) purse your lips (like you’re blowing bubbles) and exhale slowly.
-Repeat!
+It’s easy:4

-I wrote an article about this a few years ago.
-It was called “What is normal breathing?”
-I will attempt to answer this question here without even looking at what I wrote in that post.
-So, normal breathing is how you should feel between asthma episodes.
+Normal breathing is how you should feel between asthma episodes.
 It's what you should experience on most days.
-Normal is when your breathing is effortless.
-It’s when each breath comes in effortlessly.
+Normal is when your breathing is effortless; it's when each breath comes in effortlessly.
 In fact, usually, it's so effortless that you don't even think about it.
-That’s what normal breathing is.
 It's the goal of any asthma treatment regimen.
-Good asthma control means your breathing is normal (or close to normal) on most days.
+Good asthma control means your breathing is normal (or close to normal) on most days.5

 Response from Leon C. Lebowitz, BA, RRT:

-During a symptom-free time period, normal breathing should be something you don’t even think about – it just happens.
-It should be as natural as, well, breathing.
+During a symptom-free time period, normal breathing should be something you don’t even think about – it just happens.5 It should be as natural as, well, breathing.
 There should be no wheeze, no chest tightness, and no shortness of breath.
 If our medication regimen is working this is how we should feel most of the time.
 If that’s not the case, we may need to tweak something.
-The goal of therapy is to allow a person with asthma to live a normal life, which includes “normal breathing”.
+The goal of therapy is to allow a person with asthma to live a regular life, which includes breathing.